chrisfcarroll/Azure-VM-Run/README.md

 - Microsoft have published several “Data Science Virtual Machine” images.
 The script uses the one recommended for CUDA which is:
 `microsoft-ads:linux-data-science-vm-ubuntu:linuxdsvmubuntu:20.01.09`
+- The images are preloaded with python, R studio, and a shed-load of python ML frameworks.
 - The script defaults to VM size = NC6 which is the cheapset VM size with a GPU
 - Advantages of a VM over a computetarget:
   - Interactive not batch.
 You can SSH to the VM or connect from X-windows, so it's a desktop experience